Bachelor of Design and Visual Arts (Graphic Design and Animation)

 Learn how to design visual communication using text and images.
 Script and construct animated stories using motion design, and explore 2D and 3D narratives.
 Draw, invent and manipulate imagery and typography through illustration, photography, printmaking, painting, and animation.
 Discover your own design projects or undertake a live project for a real client.

 Do you have an instinct for composing messages using imagery and typography, or telling stories with animation and moving image?
-Do you like the idea of bringing persuasive graphic ideas to life?
-As a Bachelor of Design and Visual Arts (Graphic Design and Animation) student, you'll design both print and dynamic media, and develop invaluable practical and visual skills for a career in a satisfying and fulfilling profession.
+As a Bachelor of Design and Visual Arts (Graphic Design and Animation) student, you'll design both print and dynamic media, and develop practical and visual skills for a career in a satisfying and fulfilling profession.
 Your capacity for invention, innovation and imagination will be challenged every day.

-- Access to our equipped photographic studios and darkrooms.
-Supported by skilled technicians.
+- Access to our photographic studios and darkrooms where you'll be supported by skilled technicians.

 - A chance to enter the Best Awards.